ehgh/COVID-19-case-estimation-and-policy-effects/README.md

 To estimate the daily cases, in directory `Daily Case Prediciton` execute:

 `python3 predict.py`

+To predict various scenarios daily cases, replace `social_distancing.py` and transportation files with corresponding files for desired scenario and run same command.

 The output will be both printed on screen and saved to directory `output`